- What are the computer system/software requirements for the online courses?

 At the Mount, we do not have any specific hardware requirements for online learning.
 We recommend students have a high-speed internet connection.
 To determine if your computer meets the software requirements for online learning, visit this resource.

-- Synchronous: In this setting, students and teachers are online at the same time.
+Synchronous: In this setting, students and instructors are online at the same time.
 Streaming lectures and live chats are often used to replicate face-to-face interactions in an online format.

 Unless noted, many online degree programs are comparable time-wise to their face-to-face counterparts.
 In certain cases, courses and degrees can be offered at an accelerated pace.
 At the Mount, we are committed to helping students graduate on time.